alexseymer/WAPOR2023_W5_ASDQ/README.md

 jupyter lab
 ```

-A web browser window should pop-up and you can start working with Jupyter Notebooks.
+A web browser window should pop-up and you can start working with Jupyter Lab.

 > [!WARNING]
 > In Windows you might be required to use the so called "Anaconda Prompt", if you decided to skip adding conda to your path environment.